Color Instabilities in the Quark-Gluon Plasma: Collective Modes

 With the self-energies (\ref{self-quark-0}) and (\ref{self-quark-vec}), the dispersion equation (\ref{dis-quark-2}), which can be rewritten as \be \big(\omega - \Sigma^0(k) \big)^2 - \big({\bf k} - {\bf \Sigma}(k) \big)^2 = 0 , \ee cannot be solved analytically.
 However, in the long wavelength limit ($ \omega^2 \gg {\bf k}^2$) the dispersion equation (\ref{dis-quark-final}) simplifies to \be \Big( 1 - {m_q^2 \over \omega^2} \Big)^2 \omega^2 - {\bf k}^2 = 0, \ee which is solved by \be \omega_{\pm}^2({\bf k}) \approx m_q^2 + {1 \over 2} {\bf k}^2 \pm m_q |{\bf k}|. \ee

 Numerical solutions of dispersion equation (\ref{dis-quark-final}) with the self-energies (\ref{self-quark-0}) and (\ref{self-quark-vec}) are shown for a broad range of momenta in Fig.~\ref{fig-iso-modes-quark}.
 As seen, $\omega_+({\bf k})$ monotonically grows as a function of $|{\bf k}|$.
 In the case of the $\omega_-$ mode, its frequency initially decreases with $|{\bf k}|$ and there is a shallow minimum at $|{\bf k}| \approx m_q$ and further $\omega_-({\bf k})$ monotonically grows.
 As discussed in the textbook \cite{lebellac}, the modes $\omega_\pm({\bf k})$ have opposite helicity over chirality ratio.
 The $\omega_+({\bf k})$ mode corresponds to the positive energy fermion, the $\omega_-({\bf k})$, which is sometimes called a plasmino, is a specific medium effect.

-Needless to say, both modes are stable.
+The gluon and quark modes, which are discussed above, are purely real that is they have infinite lifetimes.
+However, one expects that all excitations of weakly coupled equilibrium plasmas can have long but finite lifetimes.
+Damping rates have been indeed obtained in perturbation theory in next-to-leading order, see {\it e.g.} the review \cite{Blaizot:2001nr}, and the ratio of imaginary over real part of mode frequency is generically of order $g \log (1/g)$.
+Unfortunately, there is no known way of carrying out next-to-leading order calculations for anisotropic systems, which are of our main interest, because unstable modes lead to non-integrable singularities.